nancygehanjia/nancygehanjia.github.io/_pages/cv.md

 Education
 ======
+* M.S. in Mathematics and Computer Science, University of Illinois at Urbana-Champaign, May 2026 (expected)
-* B.S. in Mathematics and Computer Science, University of Illinois at Urbana-Champaign, 2024 (expected)
+* B.S. in Mathematics and Computer Science, University of Illinois at Urbana-Champaign, May 2024
+  * Minor in Critical Film Production
+  * Cumulative GPA: 3.78/4.00

 Work experience
 ======